up

 • Operate full service senior centers designed to build supportive relationships and positive social connections, enhance learning engagement and mental stimulation, improve health and wellness, and create connections to community services through recreation programs.

-• Provide door-to-door Senior Transportation Service providing limited-range age-friendly access to six Senior Centers.
+• Provide door-to-door Senior Transportation Service providing limited-range, age-friendly access to six senior centers.

-• Implement congregate nutrition sites at Senior Centers and Active Adult Neighborhood Programs in collaboration with DHHS Aging and Disability Services.
+• Implement congregate nutrition sites at senior centers and Active Adult Neighborhood Programs in collaboration with DHHS Aging and Disability Services.

-• Organize competitive 55+ sports and games opportunities in partnership with Maryland Senior Olympics.
+• Organize competitive 50+ sports and games opportunities in partnership with Maryland Senior Olympics.

 • Offer culturally relevant programming in alternative languages to meet the socialization and recreation needs of non-English speaking participants.